Japan SKI TOURING Trips GEAR LIST

 equipment that you should bring skiing every day

-• Digital avalanche transceiver (marking function recommended)
+• Digital avalanche transceiver with three antennae (marking function recommended)

 • Avalanche shovel